TheSilentdog100/Temperature-Monitoring/README.md

 To install all the needed packages:
 pip -r install requirements.txt
-or type: pip install Adafruit_DHT
+or type: pip install adafruit-circuitpython-dht

 then setup your config using create_config.py
 type: python3 create_config.py and follow the instructions